mlibrary/about-amherst/src/content/accessibility.md

 The last accessibility evaluation for [acpress.amherst.edu](https://acpress.amherst.edu) was in December 2025.

-Please see the [Fulcrum Accessibility page](https://www.fulcrum.org/accessibility) for accessibility information about the website and ebook platform at [fulcrum.org/amherst](https://fulcrum.org/amherst).
+Please see the [Fulcrum Accessibility page](https://www.fulcrum.org/accessibility) to share feedback, report issues, and for accessibility information about the website and ebook platform at [fulcrum.org/amherst](https://fulcrum.org/amherst).

 The next scheduled accessibility evaluation for this website is in 2027.